Feng Shui: How Your Home Influences Your Well-Being

 Feng shui is a thousand-year-old discipline originally from China.
 Its objective is to foster positive energy in our surroundings.
 For some it is an art and for others a science, but what we all agree on is that it can make our lives better.

-Feng shui studies how we are affected by what surrounds us, the powerful influence that spaces have on our well-being and health.
+Feng shui studies how we are affected by what surrounds us, and the powerful influence that spaces have on our well-being and health.
 It considers external elements (neighborhood, buildings, rivers, mountains) as well as elements inside the home (furniture, colors, room locations).

 Life energy or “chi”